Healthcare in Cheshire: Mental health

 Cheshire and Wirral Partnership NHS Foundation Trust and Mersey Care NHS Foundation Trust are the main NHS providers.
 A document seen by The Guardian in 2017 maintained that there are plans to cut costs over mental health care which could harm patients.
 If these plans were acted on there was concern psychiatric patients would get expensive but inappropriate care in A&E instead of more suitable care in specialist mental health facilities.

 Hospital and acute care

-Clatterbridge Cancer Centre NHS Foundation Trust, East Cheshire NHS Trust, Countess of Chester Hospital NHS Foundation Trust and Mid Cheshire Hospitals NHS Foundation Trust are all located in the county.
-Specialised hospital services are provided by NHS trusts in Stoke-on-Trent, Liverpool and Manchester.
+Clatterbridge Cancer Centre NHS Foundation Trust, East Cheshire NHS Trust, Countess of Chester Hospital NHS Foundation Trust, Mid Cheshire Hospitals NHS Foundation Trust, and Warrington and Halton Teaching Hospitals NHS Foundation Trust are all located in the county.
+Specialized hospital services are provided by NHS trusts in Stoke-on-Trent, Liverpool, and Manchester.
 According to a document seen by Guardian reporters in 2017, endoscopies were to be reduced by 25% among other cost-cutting measures.
 Cost-cutting proposals in Cheshire could delay the start of treatment for cancer patients and lead to them dying sooner.

-West Midlands Ambulance Service had a five-year patient transport contract for Cheshire, Wirral and Warrington, at a cost of £25 million from 2016 but decided to hand it back in May 2018 because centralisation of secondary care services meant that it was not sustainable due to longer journeys.
+West Midlands Ambulance Service had a five-year patient transport contract for Cheshire, Wirral, and Warrington, at a cost of £25 million from 2016 but decided to hand it back in May 2018 because centralization of secondary care services meant that it was not sustainable due to longer journeys.